wplib/wplib-box/FAQ.md

 <a id="adminer"></a>
 ### How do I access Adminer?

 [Adminer](https://www.adminer.org/) is a web front end to administer the MySQL server.
-End users can access Adminer at [http://adminer.wplib.box](http://adminer.wplib.box).
+End users can access Adminer at http://adminer.{your-domain}.
+If you have not changed the box domain name, that would be [http://adminer.wplib.box](http://adminer.wplib.box).

 <a id="mailhog"></a>
 ### How do I access MailHog?

 [MailHog](https://github.com/mailhog/MailHog) is an email testing tool for development purposes.
 In WPLib Box, all outgoing emails are captured and available for inspection via the MailHog interface: [http://mailhog.wplib.box](http://mailhog.wplib.box).
+If you have changed the box domain, you can use http://mailhog.{your-domain}.

 ##Glossary

 <a id="glossary"></a>